zeljko-vostinar/HTR_hashlips_art_engine/README.md

 All the code in these repos was created and explained by HashLips on the main YouTube channel.

-I added some HTR (https://hathor.network/) functionality.
+I mainly added some HTR (https://hathor.network/) functionality.

-To find out more please visit:
+## To find out more please visit:
+### Hashlip Socials
 [📺 YouTube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA)

 [👄 Discord](https://discord.com/invite/qh6MWhMJDN)